Empowering Nonprofits Through Strategic Nonprofit Copywriting

 Common Mistakes That Cost You Donors

-WEAK: "If you care about making a difference in your community, please donate."
+Weak: "If you care about making a difference in your community, please donate."

-WEAK: "Through our integrated food security initiative, we leverage community-based distribution networks to optimize nutritional resource allocation for vulnerable populations."
+Weak: "Through our integrated food security initiative, we leverage community-based distribution networks to optimize nutritional resource allocation for vulnerable populations."

-Focusing on features instead of impact
+Focusing on Features Instead of Impact

-WEAK: "Our shelter has 50 beds, a commercial kitchen, and 24/7 staff coverage."
+Weak: "Our shelter has 50 beds, a commercial kitchen, and 24/7 staff coverage."

-WEAK: Only sending tax receipts and annual appeals
+Weak: Only sending tax receipts and annual appeals

-WEAK: "As the largest shelter in the state, we need your support to maintain our operations."
+Weak: "As the largest shelter in the state, we need your support to maintain our operations."

 3 Types of Nonprofit Writing That Drive Results

-Impact Stories
+Impact Stories That Connect

-TRADITIONAL: "Our Women's Employment Program helps disadvantaged women find jobs through skills training and placement services.
+Traditional: "Our Women's Employment Program helps disadvantaged women find jobs through skills training and placement services.
 Last year, we served 100 women."

-EFFECTIVE: "Sarah stared at her last $5, wondering how she'd feed her kids tonight.
+Effective: "Sarah stared at her last $5, wondering how she'd feed her kids tonight.
 That's when she found our Women's Employment Program.
 Three months later, she's a certified medical assistant earning $25/hour.
 'For the first time, I can take my kids to the grocery store without checking prices,' Sarah says.
 She's one of 100 women who transformed their families' lives through our program this year."

-Donation Appeals
+Donation Appeals That Motivate

-TRADITIONAL: "We need funding to continue providing meals to homeless individuals in our community.
+Traditional: "We need funding to continue providing meals to homeless individuals in our community.
 Please consider making a donation to support our work."

-EFFECTIVE: "Right now, 200 people in downtown Denver will go to sleep hungry.
+Effective: "Right now, 200 people in downtown Denver will go to sleep hungry.
 You can change that.
 Your $10 provides a hot dinner and safe shelter for someone tonight.
 Will you give them a warm meal and a chance at a better tomorrow? → Yes, I'll provide dinner for someone tonight [DONATE $10] → I'll feed a family of four [$40] → I'll provide weekend meals for five people [$100]"

-Thank You Messages
+Thank You Messages That Build Loyalty

-TRADITIONAL: "Thank you for your generous donation of $50 to our organization.
+Traditional: "Thank you for your generous donation of $50 to our organization.
 Your support helps us continue our important work in the community."

-EFFECTIVE: "Because of you, Jason slept in a warm bed last night instead of his car.
+Effective: "Because of you, Jason slept in a warm bed last night instead of his car.
 Your $50 gift provided him with dinner, a safe place to sleep, and a hot shower.
 He wanted you to know: 'This is the first time in weeks I've felt human again.'
 We'll update you next week to let you know how Jason's job search is going.
 You're not just a donor – you're the reason someone's life is changing right now."

-Writing for Different Channels
+Writing for Different Social Media Channels

-Meeting Your Donors Where They Are
+Social Media: Meeting Donors Where They Are

 Facebook: Community & Storytelling

-EXAMPLE POST: "Meet Maria, our star volunteer!
+Example: "Meet Maria, our star volunteer!
 Every Tuesday morning, she transforms our food pantry into a warm, welcoming space where families can shop with dignity.
 'When I lost my job in 2019, this pantry helped me feed my kids,' Maria says.
 'Now I get to help other moms do the same.'
 Want to volunteer like Maria?
-Comment 'INFO' below! ❤️" Why it works: Personal story, emotional connection, clear call to action, community engagement
+Comment 'INFO' below! ❤️"

 LinkedIn: Professional Impact

-EXAMPLE POST: "Proud to announce: Our job training program achieved 85% placement rate in 2024!
+Example: "Proud to announce: Our job training program achieved 85% placement rate in 2024!
 Thanks to partners like @TechCorp and @SkillsBuild, 150 participants secured tech jobs averaging $65K/year.
-Read our full impact report [LINK] to see how we're closing the skills gap in underserved communities. #WorkforceDevelopment #SocialImpact" Why it works: Data-driven, professional tone, tagged partners, relevant hashtags
+Read our full impact report [LINK] to see how we're closing the skills gap in underserved communities."

 Instagram: Visual Impact